Adventures in Iceland: Gay Pride, Glaciers & The Golden Circle

 Barcelona has been a destination of choice for gay tourists for the past couple decades and its reputation as a gay friendly city is well deserved.
 The Mediterranean climate is difficult to pass up and the proximity to beaches and mountains make it a visual masterpiece.
 We’ve been to Barcelona at least five times and we discover something new and exciting every time we visit.
 With mild weather, a thriving gay scene and a great quality of life, Barcelona is wonderful anytime of the year but the city explodes with life during its annual pride celebration.

-Pride Barcelona 2017 is scheduled for July 7th and 8th and features a dedicated pride village with food and drink vendors plus a parade, lots of activities and performances throughout the weekend.
+Pride Barcelona 2018 is scheduled for June 23rd to 30th and features a dedicated pride village with food and drink vendors plus a parade, lots of activities and performances throughout the weekend.
 The city hosts numerous parties and activities including an amazing (and free!) outdoor foam party as part of the festivities.
-In fact, this year marks the 10th anniversary of the pride in Barcelona so the celebration will be bigger and better than ever.
+In fact, last year marked the 10th anniversary of Pride Barcelona and each celebration just gets better than before.

 We attended Pride Barcelona in 2015 and had a blast so we thought we’d give you a rundown of 9 amazing reasons why we think you should attend!
 We promise you won’t regret it.